 The systematic integration of safety and health into work processes translates into better operating results.
 The IAG conducts research in the area of corporate health management (CHM) and offers seminars and events on the subject.

 The consequences of traffic-related accidents result in the German Social Accident Insurance Institutions paying out over €2 billion each year.
 The prevention of commuting accidents and accidents occurring during business and emergency response journeys is therefore a core topic for the IAG.
 A traffic simulation facility with complex simulation capability offers considerable scope for use in this area.
-With its realistic, interactive simulation of traffic situations, the traffic simulator enables factors influencing human driving behaviour and interaction between drivers and other road users to be demonstrated highly effectively.

 Since the individuals insured by the German Social Accident Insurance Institutions increasingly work in companies operating worldwide and across national borders, and the equipment used at workplaces may be produced anywhere in the world, prevention is no longer a purely national topic.
 For these reasons, the IAG is engaged in developments in prevention not only nationally, but also at European and international level.